-Video surveillance cameras are installed in both the high school and middle school to assist the district in securing the safety of our students.
+Video surveillance cameras are installed in all the schools to assist the district in securing the safety of our students.

 TELEPHONE USE

 Students are requested to obtain permission from the office to use the phone.
 Parents should feel free to call the office and leave a message for a student or teacher or leave a number so they can be called back at a free time.
 Except in an emergency, we will not call students or teachers from the classroom to the phone.
 Messages will be conveyed to the students.